-CLOSURE ALERT: Climbing Permits Required at Rumbling Bald Access / JOB OPENING: Full-Time Seasonal Maintenance Position Available
+CLIMBING ALERT: Climbing Permits Required at Rumbling Bald Access / JOB OPENING: Full-Time Seasonal Maintenance Position Available

 ... details ±

 A new climbing policy at the Rumbling Bald Access has been put into place.
 All climbers must fill out a free climbing permit before bouldering or rock climbing.
 Permits are available at the parking lot kiosk.